Reunion Tour (The Stone Roses)

-The Reunion Tour was a rock concert tour by the Stone Roses.
+The Reunion Tour was a 2012—2013 rock concert tour by English band the Stone Roses.
 Three homecoming shows in Heaton Park, Manchester and a show in Phoenix Park, Dublin were the first shows to be announced by the band.
 Fifty shows eventually took place in Europe, Asia, North America and Oceania.
 The Heaton Park shows currently hold the record for the fastest selling rock gigs in UK history.

 The Irish Independent described the Dublin leg of the tour as "one of the most anticipated gigs of the year."
 The Stone Roses also re-entered the music charts on the back of the tour.

 History

 Reports of a reunion initially surfaced during April 2011, with several media outlets claiming that singer Ian Brown and guitarist John Squire had reconciled for the first time since Squire left the band in 1996.
 At the time, these were swiftly denied by bassist Mani.

 However, on 18 October of the same year, the band called a press conference to confirm their reunion and two homecoming shows at Heaton Park, Manchester on 29 and 30 June 2012.
 In addition to this, they also stated their intention to complete a reunion world tour and an album of new material.

 All 150,000 tickets for the initial two Heaton Park shows sold out in a record 14 minutes.
 A third show scheduled for 1 July 2012 was promptly put on sale.
-In total, all 220,000 tickets for the shows sold out in 68 minutes - a record for a UK rock gig.
+In total, all 220,000 tickets for the shows sold out in 68 minutes—a record for a UK rock gig.
 Reviews for the Manchester shows were reported to be "bordering on the ecstatic."
 However, tragedy struck when a young fan went missing following the Friday show.
+His body was found 10 days later.

 Whilst no specific dates were announced, during the reunion press conference Ian Brown stated that the band would visit Ireland, with Ian Brown saying "After Manchester, Ireland is always next on our list".
 Their Dublin date was announced as being for Phoenix Park on 5 July 2012, on the weekend normally reserved for the Oxegen music festival, which did not take place in 2012.

 On 7 November 2011, three further dates were announced for festival headlining slots in Scotland, Spain and Japan.